For more Elysium''s Passage Blog Posts, go to

 ‘All I have to show for my expensive education is part-time employment with part-time pay.
 I’d be much better off teaching in a secondary school somewhere in the hinterlands, for which, unfortunately, I’m over-qualified.
 I even had to apply for another credit card to make this trip.
 Now, I’ll have to pay usurious interest rates each month out of savings I don’t have.

 ‘What can I do, what can I say when there’s no paid employment at the end of each semester, only more bartending after almost ten years of studies.
 Everything in life remains so damned tentative.
-All I can do is hope there will be enough enrollment to fill my classes at the beginning of each term.
+All I can hope is that there will be enough enrollment to fill my classes at the beginning of each term.
 Yet, there’s no way to be certain of that.’

 ‘I sympathise,’ Mo said, ‘however, I’m not so sure all that much has changed over the years for those entering your profession.’

 ‘How did you get involved in this line of work?’
-Mo asked, ‘considering how you seem less than enamoured with the future prospects of your career?’
+Mo asked, ‘considering how you seem less than enamoured with your career prospects?’

 ‘I love philosophy, but I don’t care for the politics of tenure.
 I have no desire to be just another drone in a learning factory.
 I need to be inspired.’

 ‘You mean when you were a security escort in a Miss Nude pageant several years ago.
-Remember, a while back, you were describing your interesting time there?’
+Remember, a while back, you described your interesting time there?’

 ‘Oh yeah, I guess I did mention that.
-Still puts a smile on my face.
+It still puts a smile on my face.
 An ex-sailor friend of mine with some dodgy connections helped set that up.
 Best job I ever had, and I must say, the most revealing, even if it was only for a day.’

 ‘So, did you get paid,’ Eli asked, ‘or did you have to pay?’